Jordan Espinosa

 Jordan Andrew Espinosa (born November 8, 1989) is an American mixed martial artist competing in the flyweight division.
 He is most notable for his time in the Ultimate Fighting Championship.

 Background

-Espinosa wrestled with the West Mesa High School in New Mexico.
-He won the state championship as a sophomore, placed third as a junior and second in his senior year.
-At the national level, he was a five time Southwest Nationals Champion.
+Espinosa wrestled at West Mesa High School in New Mexico.
+He won the state championship as a sophomore, placed third as a junior, and finished second his senior year.
+At the national level, he was a five time Southwest nationals champion.

 Espinosa attended the University of New Mexico where he received a bachelor's degree in Computer Engineering.

 Mixed martial arts career

 Amateur career

 Epinosa made his amateur debut in June 2009, beginning his career as a flyweight.
 His third opponent was Ronnie White, whom he defeated by TKO due to punches.
 In his fifth amateur fight, he faced Joby Sanchez for the Que Loco CF Bantamweight title.
 Espinosa lost by submission in the third round.
 His sixth amateur fight would beagainst Jeremy Robledo.
 Espinosa won a unanimous decision.
 Espinosa achieved victory in his next three fights as well, with submission wins over Corey Cline and Noah Gagstatter, as well as a decision victory over Aaron Arvanitis.
 Espinosa finished his amateur career with a 8–1 record.